 The University of St. Thomas celebrated the public launch of its Opening Doors capital campaign in October 2007.
 The campaign's goal is to raise \$500 million for major enhancements to the University's infrastructure, including endowment funds for financial aid, faculty positions and program enhancements and physical facilities and other resources to improve the quality of the overall student experience.
-To date, Opening Doors has raised almost \$350 million in pledges toward its goal.
+As of March 31, 2009, the Opening Doors campaign has raised more than \$365 million in gifts and pledges toward its \$500 million goal.
 The campaign is scheduled to be completed in the fall of 2012.